-In most cases, many large corporations have offices in multiple countries.
-Even if they operate from a single location, more than likely they ship products internationally.
+Many large corporations have offices in multiple countries, and even if they operate from a single location, they more than likely ship products internationally.

 Boosting search engine visibility in various international markets is a critical factor for achieving faster growth — something that anyone who works in digital marketing wants!

-For that reason, many enterprise SEOs find themselves tasked with positioning their brands in different countries, which, as I have heard many express concern, they find to be problematic.
+For that reason, many enterprise SEOs find themselves tasked with positioning their brands in different countries.

 In this guide, you will learn that approach in full detail.

 - Market Evaluation & International Keyword Research: How to identify which locations to target first

 - International SEO Strategies: What decisions to make before launching an international SEO campaign